 He has also acted as interpreter for renowned Japanese and foreign musicians, in academic workshops.

 With a background in health sciences, he has engaged in learning and mental support for children and community music therapy.
-He is now a member of the board of directors of Kure Children's NPO Center 'YYY'.

 University of Tokyo, Faculty of Medicine, School of Health Science and Nursing

 Bachelor of Health Sciences

 Kumamoto University, Graduate School of Social and Cultural Sciences